 - 3 cups vegetable stock

-- 1 leek, chopped and sautΓ©ed with salt & pepper
+- 1 chopped leek (sautéed with salt & pepper)

 To Present the Pumpkin Bisque:

-- 1 Granny Smith Apple, peeled and diced
+- 1 diced and peeled Granny Smith Apple

-- 1 can coconut cream – whipped and presented in a quenelle shape
+- 1 can whipped coconut cream (presented in a quenelle shape)

 Instructions